gwdistsys18/dist-sys-practice/README.md

 ### [Video: Why Docker?]((https://www.youtube.com/watch?v=RYDHUTHLf8U&t=0s&list=PLBmVKD7o3L8tQzt8QPCINK9wXmKecTHlM&index=23))

 Time Spent: 20 min
 * This video talked about the trend of advancements in computer science it acknowledged that Docker and containerization in general is a trend that many people are moving towards because it is easy to set up and the speed associated with spinning up a new container.

 <a name ="LabDevOpsDockerBeginnersGuide"></a>
 ### [Lab: DevOps Docker Beginners Guide](https://training.play-with-docker.com/ops-s1-hello/)

 Time Spent : 60 min

 * This tutorial started with a few simple commands and explained what docker is doing when those commands are run.
-	* This tutorial then uses a lightweight version of linux to run some more basic commands in while continuing to explain Docker infrastructure further.
+* This tutorial then uses a lightweight version of linux to run somemore basic commands in while continuing to explain Docker infrastructure further.
 * The tutorial explains a lot on differences between VMs and containers.
 Primarily the focus is on the speed with which a contianer can be spun up and killed.
 Fast enough to run a single command and get an output within a reasonable amount of time.
 * Security is inforced through the separate instances of contianers. although n contiars can be run using the same instance they all have isolation ensure because they are executing in different contexts while sharing the same image.